instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_few_shot/active_prompt.md

 ---
-title: "Active Prompting"
+title: "Prioritize annotating uncertain examples"
-description: ""
+description: "Active prompting is a method used to identify the most effective examples for human annotation. "
 ---

-# Active Prompting
+When we have a large pool of unlabeled examples that could be used in a prompt, how should we decide which examples to manually label?

-Active prompting<sup><a href="https://arxiv.org/abs/2302.12246">1</a></sup> is a method used to identify the most effective examples for human annotation.
-It is particularly useful when dealing with large amounts of unlabeled data, as it provides a system to prioritze which data to label by humans.
+Active prompting is a method used to identify the most effective examples for human annotation.
 The process involves four key steps:

-1. **Uncertainty Estimation**: Assessing the uncertainty of the model's predictions
+1. **Uncertainty Estimation**: Assess the uncertainty of the LLM's predictions on each possible example
-2. **Selection**: Choosing the most uncertain examples for human annotation
+2. **Selection**: Choose the most uncertain examples for human annotation
-3. **Annotation**: Having humans label the selected examples
+3. **Annotation**: Have humans label the selected examples
-4. **Inference**: Using the newly labeled data to improve the model's performance
+4. **Inference**: Use the newly labeled data to improve the LLM's performance

 ## Uncertainty Estimation